JBenda/BookmarkHome/README.md

-# Bookmark Room project: idea from `INSERT NAME HERE`
+# Bookmark Room project: idea from [graephin](https://www.twitch.tv/graephin)

+Contains software to use the Bookmark room:
-Firefox Add-On to use the bookmark room.
++ Firefox Add-On to show and click in the room.

+TODO:
++ Crome Add-On